Lonicera japonica: As an invasive species

+Biological control

+The EPA of New Zealand approved the release of Limenitis glorifica butterflies in 2013 as a biological control for Lonicera japonica.
+This butterfly is host specific for Japanese honeysuckle, but it may incidentally feed on other closely related plants, including Himalayan honeysuckle Leycesteria formosa.
+Oberea shirahatai is a Japanese honeysuckle host-specific beetle that feeds on the stems and leaves of Japanese honeysuckle.
+It was released in New Zealand in 2018 as another L. japonica-specialist biological control.

+Cultivation

 Even though it is a highly invasive and destructive plant, this species is often sold by American nurseries as the cultivar 'Hall's Prolific' (Lonicera japonica var. halliana), and in the UK as the cultivar 'Halliana'.
 The cultivar is also known as Hall's Japanese honeysuckle.
 It is an effective groundcover and has strong-smelling flowers.
 It can be cultivated by seed, cuttings, or layering.
 In addition, it will spread itself via shoots if given enough space to grow.
 The variety L. japonica var. repens has gained the Royal Horticultural Society's Award of Garden Merit.

+Toxicity

+All parts of the plant other than the flower nectar have the potential to be toxic.

+Uses

 Japanese honeysuckle flowers are edible to humans and appreciated for their sweet-tasting nectar.
-The flowers can also be a significant source of food for deer, rabbits, hummingbirds, and other wildlife.